aaronlab/aaronLab/README.md

 - 🔭 Also organizer at [D&D](https://dnd.ac/) & working on various projects with various teams.
 - 👯 Looking to collaborate on making Web Services & Mobile Apps.
 - 💬 Ask me about anything.
-- 😄 Obsessed with learning and developing something new/
+- 😄 Obsessed with learning and developing something new.
 - ⚡ Fun fact: Studied music composition in university.